Polymer/designer/README.md

 ### Property Editors

-Every element will generate property editors for all of its published properties (anything appearing in the `attributes` attribute or the `publish` object).
-The default behavior is to generate string editors, but using a `property` element, you may hint to the designer that it should display a more specific editor.
+Every element will generate property editors for all of its published properties (anything appearing in the `attributes` attribute or the `publish` object), and any attributes defined in its `metadata.html` template.

+The default behavior is to generate string editors for these properties.
+By using a `property` element, you may hint to the designer that it should display a more specific editor.
 Below is a list of all of the currently supported editor types with examples.

 #### String